KingNaranja/FaceBird-2/README.md

 ### Client
 This client is my remake of the collaborative [project](https://github.com/NeedsMoreCaramel/Facebird-Client) from my team from General Assembly.
 It is also my first React App!

-My goal for this repo is demonstrating some common web app functionality using React such as routing, registration and authentication.
+My goal for this repo is learning as well as demonstrating some common web app functionality using React such as routing, registration and authentication.